aerobatic/website/content/blog/2017-01-23-announcing-aerobatic-transition-from-bitbucket.md

 ### Web serving improvements

-The underlying web serving infrastructure is mostly unchanged from before.
-However there are a couple of key enhancements.
+The underlying web serving infrastructure is largely unchanged, however there are a couple of key enhancements.
 First we've improved how asset path rewriting is done.
-Originally we rewrote your images, JavaScripts, css, etc. to an absolute URL fingerprinted with your unique appId and versionId.
+Originally we rewrote your images, JavaScripts, css, etc. to an absolute URL, fingerprinted with your unique appId and versionId.

 **Legacy asset paths**
 ~~~html